The Camino de Santiago: the wine route

 Would you like to try a pairing?

-If you want to know more about gastronomy on the Camino de Santiago, you can consult our guide to traditional food that you cannot miss on the pilgrimage to Compostela.
-You can also see the article we published about the best tapas routes in Galicia.
+If you want to know more about gastronomy on the Camino de Santiago, you can consult our guide to know what to eat on the Camino de Santiago.
+You can also see the article we published about the best routes to eat Galician tapas.

 For today we say goodbye, not without first inviting you to share this article with your friends on Facebook and not without first reminding you that if you want to pilgrimage to Santiago, enjoying its wide range of wines, you can contact our team.